adrazen/cs140e-final-project/labs/1-gpio/README.md

 **Important: as always, read and complete the [PRELAB](PRELAB.md) before lab!**

+### Introduction

 The first lab was just setup.
 Now we get to the fun part: you'll use the Broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.PDF`) to figure out how to write the code to turn the GPIO pins on/off yourself as well as reading them to get values produced by a digital device.
 You'll use this code to blink an LED and to detect when a capacitive touch sensor is touched.
+This lab is important as it's our first real introduction to using a hardware document in tandem with writing code to control the pi.
+It's also our first use case for reading/writing to device memory. `GET32` and `PUT32` are your friends, and will be this whole quarter!

-Make sure you read the [GPIO and device memory crash course](../../guides/GPIO.md) in the guides directory.
+It's in the PRELAB, but please be sure you have read [GPIO and device memory crash course](../../guides/GPIO.md) in the guides directory, and understand the examples.
+This document does a good job of jumpstarting the work you'll do today.
+In short, by the end of this lab, you'll have written code to toggle a given GPIO pin on your pi between input/output, and on(high)/off(low).

 ##### Sign off

 If you've never used a pi before, to get credit for the lab show the following:

    1. That `code/2-blink.c` correctly blinks two LEDs on pin 20 and 21 in
       opposite orders (i.e., if 20 is on, 21 should be off and vice